szczyglis-dev/py-gpt/README.md

 And you will receive the response: `Red`.

 Note: this command indexes the file only for the current query and does not persist it in the database.
-To store queried files also in the standard index you must enable the option "Auto-index readed files" in plugin settings.
-Remember to enable "+ Tools" checkbox to allow usage of query commands.
+To store queried files also in the standard index you must enable the option `Auto-index readed files` in plugin settings.
+Remember to enable `+ Tools` checkbox to allow usage of tools and commands from plugins.

-**Using Chat with files mode**
+**Using Chat with Files mode**

 In this mode, you are querying the whole index, stored in a vector store database.
 To start, you need to index (embed) the files you want to use as additional context.